 The question is, what can you do to make this transition easier?
 (OK who am I kidding, it’s not going to be “easy” but there are ways to make it better).
-Here are four tips for making the summer to school transition easier for you and for your students.
+Here are four tips for making the back to school transition easier for you and for your students.

 As the old saying goes, ‘patience is a virtue.’
 Getting angry or upset with your students is not going to do anyone any good.
 Go into the school year thinking that the process of setting expectations and establishing a routine does not happen overnight.
 I often times would say to coworkers, “last year’s class was so much more on point,” until one day a co-worker stopped me and said, “you are remembering last year’s group of students in June, try to think back to how they came in August.
 You will get them there, just breathe.”
 Those words couldn’t have been more true.